 A major upgrade of the Ōtaki Civic Theatre has been brought forward, thanks to a $500,000 grant from the Government’s Provincial Growth Fund (PGF).

-Council will invest an additional $351,000 to the project, taking the total value of the upgrade to $851,000.
-The six-month refurbishment works began in October 2020 and are scheduled to be finished at the end of March 2021.
+The refurbishment works began in October 2020 and are scheduled to be finished in May 2021.

 Works include replacing the roof, upgrading the toilets, partially rebuilding the stage, replacing damaged seating and flooring, and repairing the exterior of the building and gutters.
 While the building is not rated as earthquake-prone, Council will continue to plan for future earthquake strengthening work.

 The well-used Ōtaki Civic Theatre hosts a range of events including musicals and plays hosted by the Ōtaki Players Society, the Māoriland Film Festival, concerts and school productions.
 Works are scheduled in a way so planned shows and events can continue.